McDonald’s Sales Just Dropped Big, Here’s Why Fewer People Are Eating Fast Food Right Now

 The Wellness Shift Is Real

-Wellness culture isn’t just kale smoothies and hot yoga anymore.
+Wellness culture isn’t just kale smoothies and hot yoga anymore (thank god, kale doesn’t belong in my fruit smoothies that are basically just ice cream).
 It’s showing up in small ways, like: choosing a grilled wrap over fried nuggets, swapping soda for sparkling water, or picking fast-casual places with fresher options.

 People are looking for better-for-you fast food, or at least meals that feel less processed and heavy.